Minty Survivor: 1984 Jeep Grand Wagoneer – SOLD!

 Sometimes, you don’t need to say much to say a lot.
-In the case of this 1984 Jeep Grand Wagoneer listed here on Craigslist in Warrensburg, New York, all the right boxes are seemingly checked with regards to maintenance of both the cosmetic and mechanical sorts completed.
+In the case of this 1984 Jeep Grand Wagoneer listed on Craigslist in Warrensburg, New York, all the right boxes are seemingly checked with regards to maintenance of both the cosmetic and mechanical sorts completed.
 It’s listed with an asking price of $35,000 and just 79,000 miles on the clock, along with the preferred 360 V8, fresh paint, new wood paneling, and functioning A/C converted to R134A.
 It’s also a one-owner example, which is near impossible to find these days, along with those killer OEM Marchal driving lamps.
 Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has this Grand Wagoneer priced fairly, as the guide recommends a price of $37,300 for one in “Excellent” condition.
-If you are serious about buying this one-owner Grand Wagoneer, you can start the conversation by emailing the seller here.

 Grand Wagoneers have been on an upward trajectory for some time, loved by both Jeep fanatics and aristocrats who still associate a wood-paneled SUV with good tastes.
 The Grand Wagoneer is so embedded in our culture that it’s hard to say whether it was ever forgotten, and today it is firmly in the thick of the Radwood movement that celebrates vehicles from the 1980s that enthusiasts pine to put into their garage.
 The drivetrains on these trucks are extremely robust, but rust can still be formidable opponent if left unchecked.
 Interiors were lavish, with leather and power features, both of which can begin to deteriorate over time.
 Fortunately, there are entire businesses devoted to parting these trucks out and keeping good spares in stock, and basic tune-up parts are likely still available at your local NAPA dealer.